Fiwix

-The FiwixOS 3.2 operating system is a Fiwix distribution.
-It uses the Fiwix kernel, includes the GNU toolchain (GCC, Binutils, Make), it uses Newlib v4.2.0 as its C standard library, and Ext2 as its primary file system.
+The FiwixOS 3.5 operating system is a Fiwix distribution.
+It uses the Fiwix kernel, includes the GNU toolchain (GCC, Binutils, Make), it uses Newlib v4.5.0 as its C standard library, and Ext2 as its primary file system.

+Between October 2022 and the whole 2023 the Fiwix kernel accepted a series of patches that were necessary to be able to be compiled with TCC.
+This was a necessary step into the whole bootstrapping process to build a complete Linux distribution from scratch, with Fiwix being currently a crucial part of it.

 Features

 Features according to the official website include: